-The App bar is a object-level menu containing a series of buttons that displays on the bottom edge of a hologram's bounds.
-This pattern is commonly used to give users the ability to remove and adjust holograms.
+The App bar is an object-level menu, which contains a series of buttons displayed on the bottom edge of a hologram's bounds.
+This pattern is commonly used to let users remove and adjust holograms.
 The App bar was designed primarily as a way to manage placed objects in a user's environment.
 Coupled with the bounding box, a user has full control over where and how objects are oriented in mixed reality.

 The App bar follows the user

 Since this pattern is used with objects that are world locked, as a user moves around the object the App bar will always display on the objects' side closest to the user.
-While this isn't billboarding, it effectively achieves the same result; preventing a user's position to occlude or block functionality that would otherwise be available from a different location in their environment.
+While not technically billboarding, this feature effectively achieves the same result.
+Preventing a user's position to occlude or block functionality that would otherwise be available from a different location in their environment.

 Video loop: Walking around a hologram, the App bar follows

 Bounding box in MRTK (Mixed Reality Toolkit) for Unity